jlorys/SQL-Server-sqls/README.md

 --How to check if the local temporary table is created --Temporary tables are created in the TEMPDB.
 Query the sysobjects system table in TEMPDB.
 The name of the table, is suffixed --with lot of underscores and a random number.
 For this reason you have to use the LIKE operator in the query.
+SELECT name FROM tempdb..sysobjects
-Select name from tempdb..sysobjects where name like '#PersonDetails%'
+WHERE name LIKE '#PersonDetails%'

 --How to Create a Global Temporary Table:
 --To create a Global Temporary Table, prefix the name of the table with 2 pound (##) symbols.